mrx7014/SSH-KaliLinux/README.md

 ```
 - Then it will look like this:
 <img src="img/sshvnc.jpg"></a>

+- Now open another terminal and enter the ssh that gives to you after enter `startxvnc`, enter password `segfault`.

+<small>ssh should be like this `ssh -L5900:0:5900 -o 'SetEnv SECRET=...' root@...`</small>

 - Then open any vnc viewer.
-I'm using Remmina who is coming with Linux.

 - You can download VNC Viewer for
 Android from <a href="https://play.google.com/store/apps/details?id=com.realvnc.viewer.android&hl=en_US&pli=1">Here</a>